-Is the answer a simple “yes, of course!
-Let’s all jump on this bandwagon!”?
+The answer is NOT a simple “yes, of course!
+Let’s all jump on this bandwagon!”

 Do I need need social media marketing?
 If we read online forums for business owners, we can see that this is a commonly asked question.
 It is a good question.
 We read and hear about social media.
 We are on social media ourselves.
 If people are on social media, as business owners, should we take advantage of this forum?
 Should we all start social media marketing?

 I have an MBA.
 I recall that, in business school, professors would often post questions to the class and call on students to answer.
 The running joke in business school is there is an answer that works for virtually all question.
 That answer is “it depends”.

 In business, there is rarely a one-size-fits-all answer to any question.
 If that’s the case, how do we determine if social media would help our business?
 The good news is that there are various analysis frameworks we can use.
 One such framework is the 5C’s framework.
 We can use the 5C’s framework to evaluate if social media marketing is a strategic fit with our business model.

 - Company — What is our company’s objective, strategy, and capabilities?

 - Customers — Who are our customers, and what do they want?